 Stage 1 – Forming

-In the first stage of forming, this newly chartered group of people meet and begin to get to know each other.
+In the first stage of forming, this newly chartered group of people meets and gets to know each other.

-This is the stage when team members learn their roles, the expectations for participation on the team, what the ground rules are, and the goal that the team is trying to accomplish.
+Team members learn their roles in the stage, the expectations for participation on the team, what the ground rules are, and the goal that the team is trying to accomplish.